nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/template-rendering-addon.md

 The rendering will replace the merge fields but also merge the HTML content of the document inside the content field of the template.

-This can be used to :
+This can be used to:

-- render an HTML / Markdown note inside an Office Template (i.e. adding a cover page, a TOC, page numbering...)
+- render an HTML/Markdown note inside an Office Template (i.e. adding a cover page, a TOC, page numbering...)
 - fill a mail or form template with formatted text

 ### Templates and Renditions